 Willfully make, or cause to be made, any false statement or representation of material fact in any claim or application for benefits under any federal health care program or health care benefit program.
 Additionally, Minute Man Arc, its employees, and/or agents will not knowingly, and with fraudulent intent, retain any federal health care program or health care benefit program funds which have not been properly paid.
-Examples of prohibited conduct include, but are not limited to, misrepresenting services that were rendered; falsely certifying that services were necessary; "up-coding"; billing for services not actually rendered; making false statements to governmental agencies about Minute Man Arc's compliance with any state or federal rules; making false statements concerning the condition or operation of Minute Man Arc's programs for which licensure/certification is required; billing federal health programs rates in excess of applicable federal health care program established rates; and failing to refund overpayments made by a federal health care program.
+Examples of prohibited conduct include, but are not limited to, misrepresenting services that were rendered; falsely certifying that services were necessary; "up-coding"; billing for services not actually rendered; making false statements to governmental agencies about Minute Man Arc's compliance with any state or federal rules; making false statements concerning the condition or operation of Minute Man Arc's programs for which licensure/certification is required; billing federal health programs rates in excess of applicable federal health care program.

-Minute Man Arc will not willfully solicit, offer to pay, pay, or receive any remuneration, either directly or indirectly, overtly, or covertly, in cash or in kind in return for: referring an individual to a person; items or services paid, in whole or part, under any federal health care program or purchasing, leasing, or arranging for, or recommending the purchasing, leasing, or ordering of any good, facility, service or item which may be made in whole or part, under any federal health care program.
+Minute Man Arc will not willfully solicit, offer to pay, pay, or receive any remuneration, either directly or indirectly, overtly, or covertly, in cash or in kind in return for: referring an individual to a person; items or services paid, in whole or part, under any federal health care program or purchasing, leasing, ordering, or arranging for, or recommending the purchasing, leasing, or ordering of any good, facility, service or item which may be made in whole or part, under any federal health care program.
 Remuneration may include not only kickback payments and bribes but also rebates, refunds, educational grants and other benefits to consumers.